Questions from fellow kidney stone formers.

 I get asked this a lot.
 All fluids count, but water is best, not to mention, healthiest for you.

-Eating foods high in sodium can cause calcium to be leached from your bones and put you at risk for forming stones.
+Eating foods high in sodium can cause calcium to be leached from your bones and put you at risk of forming stones.
 It will also lead to decreased urine output.

 Blood in the urine, dull back pain, intense abdominal pain, side pain, cloudy or foul smelling urine, urgency to urinate, pain during urination, nausea, vomiting, diarrhea, fever, chills, and going a little bit at a time.